coolestbnslz/hirewiseAi/README.md

    - Set `SMTP_USERNAME` and `SMTP_PASSWORD`
    - Update `SMTP_FROM_EMAIL` and `SMTP_FROM_NAME`
    - If not configured, the system will work but emails won't be sent
+4. **GitHub API (Optional but Recommended)**:
+   - Create a GitHub Personal Access Token (PAT) with `public_repo` scope
+   - Go to GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)
+   - Generate a new token with `public_repo` permission
+   - Set `GITHUB_TOKEN` in your `.env` file
+   - Without a token, GitHub API requests are rate-limited to 60 requests/hour
+   - With a token, you get 5,000 requests/hour

 4. Start MongoDB (if running locally):
 ```bash